 1 Right-mouse-click on the CID, SCD, or ICD filename you want to update in the Device View section of the ProSoft MNET-61850 Configuration Manager and choose UPDATE IED.

 2 In the Open dialog box, browse to the directory containing the ICD, CID, or SCD file.
-Often you use the exact same filename as when you first imported the file into the ProSoft MNET-61850 Configuration Manager.
+The same filename is often used as when you first imported the file into the ProSoft MNET-61850 Configuration Manager.